iExecBlockchainComputing/iexec-doc/intro.rst

 Worker pools are made up of multiple individual machines.
 They are led by a Pool manager, a lead entity that organizes the workload and signals how many tasks it is able to process and at which price.

+**The Pool Manager freely determines the pricing to execute computational task for its workers.**

 Pool manager, while not doing the actual computation, receive a fee for the management of the worker pool.
 Pool manager compete to attract workers to their worker pool by providing efficient management and guaranteeing earnings for workers.
 Head to the `How to Become a pool manager`_ section to learn how to deploy your worker pool service.